martinstefanik/pyprint/README.md

 pip uninstall pyprint
 ```

 `pyprint` requires the `cups` package to be installed on the system.
-Many Linux distributions comes with `cups` pre-installed, but you might need to install it manually.
+Many Linux distributions come with `cups` pre-installed, but you might need to install it manually.

 # Usage